The Down Lo

 Splurge Meals

-Michelin doesn’t publish a Texas guidebook so while no Austin restaurants are technically star-worthy, there’s still plenty of celebrity star-power.
-A number of local chefs have been recognized by the James Beard Foundation and taken home other accolades.
+Michelin finally started a Texas guidebook in 2025, and plenty of Austin restaurants are star-worthy and star-powered.
+A number of local chefs have also been recognized by the James Beard Foundation and taken home other accolades.

 Called the “best sushi this side of Japan” by the Wall Street Journal, Uchi is regularly regarded as one of the hottest tables in town.
 A local institution, they proved Texas can do haute, refined cuisine with the best of them.
 We were served nigiri and uni with our hands because you’re supposed to eat it as one perfect bite – no soy necessary as it’s already seasoned exactly how it’s supposed to be (most of their sushi is actually grazed with sea salt to replace the soy flavor without overwhelming the fish).
 And that was just the beginning of our education in Japanese etiquette, which was more than I got when I was in Tokyo.
 After opening offshoots throughout the Lonestar State, they’re finally expanding beyond the Texas borders with Denver their first new market (super exciting since I’ve often bemoaned the lack of culinary diversity in Colorado).